sharabiania/password-hints/README.md

 # Description
 Android app to store text and audio hints for passwords.
 Checkout the final working app on Google Play Store: https://play.google.com/store/apps/details?id=com.passwordhints

+# Build
+- Use Android Studio to build the project. (more instruction to come...)

 # Contribute
 Ways to contribute
 - Report issues